 R-AHEC employs an Executive Director, Director of Programs, Administrative Coordinator, Staff Accountant, Program Coordinators, Program Assistants, and part-time cleaning staff.
 The governing Board of Directors seats up to thirteen members, representing health professions and education, as well as expertise in other areas such as nonprofit management, fiscal and legal expertise and are typically located throughout our geographic locations with diverse business associations.

-R-AHEC began operations in 1999 as a non-profit independent facilitation resource that serves as a networking hub to a predominately rural 12-county region, headquartered in Warsaw, New York.
-Counties include Allegany, Cattaraugus, Chautauqua, Genesee, Livingston, Monroe, Ontario, Orleans, Steuben, Wayne, Wyoming, and Yates, which covers 9,141 square miles.
-R-AHEC addresses the health needs of its rural communities by focusing on: Health Workforce Development; Student Housing; Pipeline Programming for Youth; Health Information Technology Support, and finally Community Health Education.
+R-AHEC serves a predominately rural 12-county region, headquartered in Warsaw, New York.
+Counties include Allegany, Cattaraugus, Chautauqua, Genesee, Livingston, Monroe, Ontario, Orleans, Steuben, Wayne, Wyoming, and Yates, which covers 9,140 square miles.
+R-AHEC addresses the health needs of its rural and underserved communities by focusing on: Workforce Development; Housing; Education; and Health Information Technology Support.

-Health Workforce Development: Through various grant based and independent initiatives, current healthcare workforce is offered a variety of on-going skills training, career ladder development, and professional skills development.
-Projects have continually changing components and are designed to build and retain a skilled healthcare workforce.
+Workforce Development: Through various grant based and independent initiatives, the healthcare workforce are extended a variety of training opportunities (professional skills, career ladder development, continuing education, and others).

 Housing: The Thiel Hospitality House provides discounted rates and scholarships through grant funding to healthcare workers, healthcare students and community members.